halide/Halide/README_webassembly.md

     with some work.
 (Patches welcome.)
 -   None of the `apps/` folder has been investigated yet.
 Many of them should be supportable with some work.
 (Patches welcome.)
--   We currently use v8/d8 as a test environment for AOT code; we may want to consider using Node or (better yet) headless Chrome instead (which is probably required to allow for using threads in AOT code).
+-   We currently use wabt-interp as a test environment for AOT code.

 # Known TODO: